dahonMetWritings/dahonMetWritings.github.io/_posts/2020-08-19-The-Hunt-For-Rimini-Riddle.md

 ## For real tho that stage play

 Aight, so we got this thing produced by Cork Opera House and the Belltable Arts Centre of Limerick.
 And this show's already ugly as fuck, so what the hell did this thing look like up-close and in real life?
 On top of that, this Mary Leland cat said it sucked.
 So what the hell, we got lost media on top of lost media.
 And why was it called the Angelica File?
-Was this some detective-themed crossover with the fuckin' Rugrats or some shit?
+Was this some detective-themed crossover with the Rugrats or something?

 ## How'd I Get this Info